 If I Only Had a Brain

 The scarecrow was always my favorite character.
-I even performed as the scarecrow in a play.
+I even performed as the scarecrow in a play once.
 I mean… not that I’m a professional actor or anything, it was just a school play.
 But I really enjoyed the experience.

 I have never really given it any thought as to why I’m so fond of him.
-And no, it’s not because I was once him.
-There’s something else that makes the character so endearing.
-Maybe because he’s Dorothy’s first friend Dorothy.
+And no, it’s not just because I was once in his shoes (literally).
+There’s something else that makes the character so endearing… maybe because he’s Dorothy’s first friend.

 This poor character, destined to scare birds for the rest of his life, decides to go on an adventure.
 He wants to visit the Wizard of Oz to get a brain.